About “Devil in the Hills”

 About Mary Hott

-Mary is a 7th generation West Virginian.
-She was born and raised in Paw Paw, WV, an old canal and railroad town which, at the time, had a population of 600.
+A 7th generation West Virginian, Mary was born and raised in Paw Paw, WV, an old canal and railroad town which, at the time, had a population of 600.
 Her high school graduating class consisted of 11 students.
 With just under 500 people at the last census, it’s still as small town as it gets.

 Like many singers, she got her musical start singing in church – the Paw Paw Methodist Church children’s choir.
 She was four and her mother was the church pianist.
 Years later, at 87, her mother still plays piano every Sunday at the same church.
 By the time Mary was a teen her mother had her substitute on piano, or she was singing and playing guitar, for special church services, weddings and funerals along the preacher’s circuit of small Methodist churches that dotted the countryside.